coderextreme/DockerVerse/README.md

 # DockerVerse
-Dockerfile, dock.sh deployment, ip.sh IP detection, start.sh script to start both Argonverse and JSONverse in same container
+Dockerfile, deploy.sh deployment, ip.sh IP detection, start.sh script to start both Argonverse and JSONverse in same container

 For Linux systems (and maybe other Unices that have docker and sudo)